Is A Degree In Politics Worth It?

 How Much Do Political Science Graduates Typically Earn?

 Political science graduates can choose from a variety of career paths in the public and private sectors.
-Those with an undergraduate degree in political science may find employment in government agencies, non-profits, and political campaign organisations.
+People with an undergraduate degree in political science may find employment in almost everything; government agencies, non-profits, and political campaign organisations.
 Graduates with doctoral degrees in the political sciences can work as educators, researchers, and policy analysts.

 Political scientists’ median annual wage was $125,350 in May 2020, according to the US Bureau of Labour Statistics.
 Political science jobs are expected to grow 6 percent from 2019 to 2029, faster than the average for all occupations.
 It’s important to note that job growth and salary vary by location and industry.
 Political science graduates have many career path options and higher earning potential.